Prakshita/Machine-Learning-Project/Preliminary_Analysis/Mid_Check_Report.md

 Great(4): ratio above 4.
 These movies are the true blockbusters that earned more than expected.
 4. Some features that are either obviously not relevant to their box office numbers, or too complicated to calculate in this project, were removed, including movie ID, movie name, posters, keywords, DVD release date, length, and awards.
 5. Since the movies released in different times in a year may fair differently, we extracted the months from the release date to be included in our further analysis.
+6. To accomodate the features like producer, actors, director we replaced the data in them with the net box office gross for each of them.
+	A. For actors we summed up the net box office gross of each of the actors.
+	B. For production we replaced it with the total gross of all the movies of the production house.
+	C. For Directors we replaced the director with the net box office gross of all the movies directed by him.

 ####Logistic Thinking on Modeling choice
 1. From the producer's perspective, it is essential to know if they can earn their budget back from box office, whereas for the distributers, who take money directly from box office, the box office numbers matter more to them.
 To build models that can satisfy both requirements, we decided to create two models: one is a regression model to predict the box office number, the other is a classification model to predict the profitability of a movie.